 Stormwater discharges from the municipal separate storm sewer system (MS4), California Department of Transportation, and general construction and industrial discharges are identified has point sources of nutrients into Machado Lake.

-WLA Translation
+Waste Load Allocation Translation

-The Machado Lake Nutrients TMDL assigns waste load allocations (WLAs) as concentration-based monthly averages to construction stormwater dischargers for total phosphorus and total nitrogen based on in-lake concentrations.
+The Machado Lake Nutrients TMDL assigns waste load allocations as concentration-based monthly averages to construction stormwater dischargers for total phosphorus and total nitrogen based on in-lake concentrations.
 Therefore, dischargers covered under this General Permit are considered Responsible Dischargers for this TMDL.
-The WLAs apply to discharges to Machado Lake or through the following subdrainage systems: Drain 553, Wilmington Drain, Project 77/510, and Walteria Lake.
-The WLAs are translated to numeric action levels (NALs), as shown in Table 31 below, because this TMDL assigned these WLAs in the receiving water (in-lake) instead of at the point of discharge from the construction site.
-This TMDL assigned the WLAs as monthly averages; however, precipitation events are intermittent and variable.
-Compliance with the WLAs based on monthly averages is inconsistent with the monitoring and reporting requirements in this General Permit.
+The waste load allocations apply to discharges to Machado Lake or through the following subdrainage systems: Drain 553, Wilmington Drain, Project 77/510, and Walteria Lake.
+The waste load allocations are translated to numeric action levels, as shown in Table 31 below, because this TMDL assigned these waste load allocations in the receiving water (in-lake) instead of at the point of discharge from the construction site.
+This TMDL assigned the waste load allocations as monthly averages; however, precipitation events are intermittent and variable.
+Compliance with the waste load allocations based on monthly averages is inconsistent with the monitoring and reporting requirements in this General Permit.

-Table 31 – Machado Lake Nutrient WLAs Translation
+Table 31 – Machado Lake Nutrient Waste Load Allocations Translation